davwul/kalaha_game/README.md

 # kalaha_game
- We built the game Kalaha in two days during the nod bootcamp.
+Built the game of Kalaha using Python!